Events

 Accommodations:

-- A special rate at the Grand Hyatt Denver of $289 has been negotiated for this event.
+- A special rate at the Hilton Fort Worth Downtown of $198 has been negotiated for this event.

 - Rooming information and booking link will be emailed to registered attendees.